-- A nine-ingredient smart batching system consists of nine bulk bag unloaders designed for food safety and traceable ingredients in mind.
+- A nine-ingredient smart batching system consisting of nine bulk bag unloaders designed for food safety and traceable ingredients in mind.

-- The new sanitary CIP system incorporates three 1,000-gallon tanks for caustic wash, acid wash, and freshwater rinsing, cleaning half the plant and covering 21 different circuit points.
-Over 2,000 feet of new sanitary 3-inch 316L stainless steel tubing was routed and installed.
+- A new sanitary CIP system incorporating the routing and installation of over 2,000 feet of sanitary 3-inch 316L stainless steel tubing as well as (3) 1,000-gallon tanks for caustic wash, acid wash, and freshwater rinsing, cleaning half the plant and covering 21 different circuit points.

 The project was awarded a Manufacturing Innovation Award by ProFood World, a leading food & beverage manufacturing publication.
 Learn more about the story behind the project here.